AccountNameIsTaken/TumblrDarkTheme/README.md

 # TumblrDarkTheme

-This is a simple list of CSS that you can add using Stylebot or probably even Stylus (Untested Extension)
+This is a simple list of CSS that you can add using Stylebot for Firefox or Chrome or probably even Stylus (Untested Extension)

 Directions: